 Sadly, the company closed, and I became a holiday rep for Thomas Cook.
 I worked as a Club 18-30 representative in the Summer and a Prime Time representative for the over 65s in the Winter.
 I have worked in seven different countries across the world, working my way up through the ranks to senior management.
 I had the most exciting and rewarding experience I have ever had, memories that I will never forget!

 Coming back to the UK, I worked with the Learning and Development department for Thomas Cook.
 We recruited 600 new reps nationally during the winter, flying them over to Majorca for an intense week of training.
 I had the pleasure of telling them, when they had completed the course, where in the world they would be based.
 I then followed their journey, going to see them in their resorts throughout the Summer.
 We continued to deliver training, watch them grow and develop, succeed and thrive, putting the customer at the heart of everything we did.

 To be part of people’s lives where you can contribute, do something for others, and make people happy, is just priceless.

-You are the founder of the Birmingham, Coventry and Warwickshire PA Forums, and the founder of the Birmingham PA Awards.
+You are the founder of the West Midlands PA Forum, and the founder of the West Midlands PA Awards.
 Tell us about them.